The Effects of Marijuana on a Teen’s Developing Brain

 How does marijuana work at a chemical level?
 THC is the acronym for tetrahydrocannabinol, the active chemical in marijuana.
 Its structure is very similar to anandamide, a chemical that naturally exists in the brain.
 Structural similarity between the two chemicals causes the body to accept THC and alter the communication of chemical signals within the nervous system.

 According to the National Institute on Drug Abuse, THC can attach itself to cannabinoid receptors and activate neurons to disrupt both mental and physical functions, such as memory, thinking, concentration, movement, coordination, and pleasure.
 This is why it is dangerous for someone under the influence of marijuana to attempt driving.
 The reward center of the brain is stimulated by the drug use by the release of dopamine, which is why its use causes people to seek sex and food.

 These effects prove immensely problematic for immature and underdeveloped brains in their formative years.
 Unfortunately, marijuana does more to the brain than produce the high that users seek.

 Scientific Research on the Effect of Marijuana on Teen Brains

 Scientific research has found that the human brain isn’t fully developed until a human reaches their mid-20s, which means that, until then, perfect judgment isn’t a teenager’s strong suit.
-The rational part of a young person’s brain is not completely formed until around age 25, which makes adolescents especially susceptible and sensitive to drug exposure, according to American Addiction Centers.
+The rational part of a young person’s brain is not completely formed until around age 25, which makes adolescents especially susceptible and sensitive to drug exposure.

 In truth, for an adult, an occasional joint probably won’t be disastrous.
 However, for a teenager, repeated use can set the stage for lifelong mental and physical health challenges.
 Here are some short-and long-term effects a teen could potentially experience from the regular use of recreational marijuana.

 1. Marijuana impacts the structure and function of a teen’s brain.